Tresjs/tres/docs/blog/announcing-cientos-3-4-0.md

   </TresCanvas>
 </template>
 ```
-Could be more simple?
+Could it be simpler?

 You can find the official docs [here](https://cientos.tresjs.org/guide/staging/sky.html)

-Another one of [andretchen0](https://github.com/andretchen0) amazing contribution!
+Another one of [andretchen0](https://github.com/andretchen0) amazing contributions!

 ## SVG